 The Directors must comply with all relevant requirements of law, including those set out in the Companies Act 2016 and relevant common law duties.

-4.4.
-Delegation of powers
+4.4 Delegation of Powers

 The Directors may resolve to delegate any of their powers to an officer, agent or attorney and the officer, agent or attorney must exercise the powers delegated in accordance with any directions of the Directors.
 Regular review of the division of responsibilities should be conducted to ensure that the Company is able to adapt to changing business circumstances.
-(Practice 2.1 of MCCG 2017)

-4.5.
-Establishment of Committees
+4.5 Establishment of Committees

-The Directors may resolve to delegate any of their powers to a committee or committees consisting of such number of directors as they think fit.
+The Directors may resolve to delegate any of their powers to a committee or committees consisting of such number of Directors as they think fit.

 A committee to which any powers have been so delegated must exercise the powers delegated in accordance with any directions of the Directors.

-The Board has set up the following Board Committees to undertake specific functions:
+The Board has set up the following Board Committees to undertake specific functions:-

-- Audit and Risk Management Committee
+- Audit and Risk Management Committee (“ARMC”);

-- Nominating and Remuneration Committee
+- Nominating and Remuneration Committee (“NRC”);

-- Long Term Incentive Plan Committee
+- Long Term Incentive Plan Committee (“LTIPC”); and

-4.6.
-Chairman and Chief Executive Officer (“CEO”)
+4.6 Chairman and Chief Executive Officer

 The positions of Chairman and CEO are held by separate persons to ensure a balance of power at the Board level and to promote accountability as well as to allow for a clear division of responsibilities between the Board and executive management.
 As the Chairman’s position is non-executive, the CEO has the primary responsibility for the day-to-day management of the business and affairs of the Company and the implementation of the Board’s decisions.